boylett/PHP-MySQL-Backup/README.md

 ```

 ### Checking for Success
-The function spits out the filename of the SQL file, meaning it is as simple as this to check for a successful dump:
+The function spits out the full filename of the sql file, meaning it is as simple as this to check for a successful dump:
 ```php
 if(file_exists(mysql_dump('backups/dump.sql', 'localhost', 'test-database', 'username', 'password'))) {